Lattice Reduced and Complete Convex Bodies: Results and constructions for general convex bodies

 Thus, $\wdt(P\star Q) = \wdt(P)$, which is attained by the canonical embedding of the width directions of $P$ and $Q$.
 These vectors also testify that $P\star Q$ is reduced. \end{proof}

 Lemma \ref{lemma:constr} and its proof lead us to a first example of a reduced 3-polytope whose width directions do not span its ambient space.

-\begin{example} The simplex $S = \conv\{ (-1,0,0)^T,(1,0,0)^T,(0,1,3)^T,(0,-1,3)^T$ is reduced since it arises as a join as in Lemma \ref{lemma:constr}, where $P = Q = [-1,1]$ and $h=3$.
+\begin{example} The simplex $S = \conv\{ (-1,0,0)^T,(1,0,0)^T,(0,1,3)^T,(0,-1,3)^T\}$ is reduced since it arises as a join as in Lemma \ref{lemma:constr}, where $P = Q = [-1,1]$ and $h=3$.
 As we saw in the proof, the width directions of $S$, $\pm e_1$ and $\pm e_2$, are given by the canonical embedding of the width directions of $P$.
 Since $h>2$, the inequality in \eqref{eq:join} is strict, so we have no width direction outside $\spann\{e_1,e_2\}$. \end{example}

 The remainder of this subsection is devoted to a lifting construction which allows us to construct origin-symmetric complete (reduced) polytopes whose diameter (width) directions are not full-dimensional.
-The basic idea of the construction is to lift the normal vectors of a polytope $P\subset\RR^d$ into $\RR^{d+1}$ in such a way that $P \cap e_{d+1}^\perp = P$ and then adjust the lattice $\Lambda\subset\RR^{d+1}$ afterwards such that the lifted polytope is indeed complete.
+The basic idea of the construction is to lift the normal vectors of a polytope $P\subset\RR^d$ into $\RR^{d+1}$ to obtain a new polytope $\overline P \subset\RR^{d+1}$ such that $\overline P \cap e_{d+1}^\perp = P$ and then adjust the lattice $\Lambda\subset\RR^{d+1}$ afterwards such that the lifted polytope is indeed complete.

 The following lemma makes this geometric idea precise.